netme/tornado-management-command/article.rst

             self.assertIn('--name is required', output)

-Sometimes commands can generate db records, files and other things to test, but we will not cover these topics in scope of this article.
+Sometimes commands can generate db records, files and other data, but we will not cover these topics in scope of this article.

 Conclusion
 ^^^^^^^^^^

-This approach helped us to organize our growing collection of management commands for our Tornado project.
+This approach helped us to organize our growing collection of management commands for our Tornado-based project.
 As long as we tried to use system modules, we've got a framework independent solution which can be used in any Python 2.7+ project.

 Have fun with management commands!

 Links